Balochistan Govt Urged To Ensure Improved Dates Farming Facing Decline - UrduPoint

 Balochistan Govt Urged To Ensure Improved Dates Farming Facing Decline

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Sep, 2021 ) :Balochistan government on Thursday urged to take concrete steps to boost dates farming in the province as the sector facing decline in production due to lack of processing and other facilities.
+ISLAMABAD, Oct 3 (UrduPoint / Pakistan Point News - 3rd Oct, 2021 ) :Balochistan government has urged to take concrete steps to boost dates farming in the province as the sector facing decline in production due to lack of processing and other facilities.

 The small farmers were facing losses due to unavailability of smart technologies amid halved crop yield due to lack of proper harvesting techniques, said Nazeer Baloch an agricultural expert based in Balochistan's Date Farming district of Makran.